Belmullet: Irish Civil War

-The conflict was fought between two opposing groups of Irish nationalists: those who supported the Anglo-Irish Treaty under which the Irish Free state was established, and the republican opposition, for whom the Treaty represented a betrayal of the Irish Republic.
-When hostilities broke out, Belmullet was under the control of the Republican opposition, also known as irregulars.

-During the early weeks of the Civil War, Belmullet was under the control of the Irregulars.
-However, support for the Republican cause was not universal.
-A prominent member of the North Mayo brigade of the IRA – Mr P. Kelly – was arrested by the Irregulars due to his support of the government.
-Kelly was the Assistant Clerk of the Belmullet Union.
-In July 1922, the National Army entered Mayo and established control over the county on behalf of the Free State government.
-However, Irregular activity continued in Belmullet for months after.
-In September, Irregulars entered the town, took petrol and left.
-The National Army pursued the irregulars and arrested six of them.
-In October 1922, Irregulars established temporary control over the town.
+During the early weeks of the Irish Civil War, Belmullet was under the control of Anti-Treaty forces.
+However, support for the Anti-Treaty cause was not universal.
+A prominent member of the North Mayo brigade of the IRA, Mr P. Kelly, was arrested by Anti-Treaty forces due to his perceived support of the government.
+Kelly was the assistant clerk of the Belmullet Union.
+In July 1922, the (Pro-Treaty) National Army entered County Mayo and established control over the county on behalf of the Free State government.
+However, Anti-Treaty activity continued in Belmullet for months after and, in September, Republican forces entered the town, took petrol and left.
+The National Army pursued them and arrested six men.
+In October 1922, Anti-Treaty soldiers established temporary control over the town.
 They stopped all traffic and raided all the banks in the town taking away a large sum of money.
 They also forced all the local public houses to pay a "Republican licensing fee".
 The mail van was also held up.

 Second World War

 On 6 August 1940, during the Second World War, Garda William Cullen of Belmullet station received a phone call from coast-watchers at the nearby Annagh Head lookout post.
 He learned that the Atlantic currents had washed ashore the body of a British soldier.
 From his army pay-book, Cullen identified 21-year-old Donald Domican of the 5th Battalion, the Welsh Regiment.
 On the evening of 6 August, Domican's body was brought to Belmullet hospital.
 He was buried the following day at the Church of Ireland cemetery in the town.
 The next day another body of a British soldier was washed up at the same site.

+Weather reports from the Belmullet weather station and nearby Blacksod Lighthouse also played a role in Allied planning for the Normandy landings.
+In June 1944, weather observer Maureen Sweeney reported deteriorating conditions from Blacksod, contributing to the postponement of the invasion by 24 hours.
+Improved conditions reported from the area on 4 June helped confirm a favourable weather window for the landings.
+In June 2021, Sweeney was presented with a special honour from the United States House of Representatives at a ceremony in Belmullet in recognition of her role in the D-Day weather reports.